Real Estate Agent Selling Bonuses in Ohio: What You Need to Know After the NAR Settlement

 • New Rules Apply: The NAR settlement changed how bonuses are communicated, but Ohio agents can still earn them by following updated documentation and communication protocols.

-• Communication Channels Matter: MLS fields are off-limits for bonus information, but direct broker-to-broker communication through emails, phone calls, and secure portals remains acceptable.
+• Communication Channels Matter: MLS fields are off-limits for bonus information, but direct broker-to-broker communication via email, phone, and secure portals remains acceptable.

 • Ohio Requirements Still Stand: State-specific documentation, agency disclosures, and record-keeping requirements work alongside NAR settlement rules to govern bonus transactions.